 This is potentially the most serious form of skin cancer.
-Malignant melanoma generally appears as a brown or black patch; with shades of red or purple in it.
+Malignant melanoma generally appears as a brown or black patch; with shades and hues of red, brown, purple or other colors in it.
 They may arise on their own or develop in a pre-existing mole.
-There were over 56,000 cases annually in the US.
-If the tumor is limited to the top layer of the skin (know as the epidermis) the cancer is called Malignant Melanoma in Situ or MMIS for short.
+There are over 100,000 new cases every year in the US.
+There are almost 10,000 Americans who die from melanoma every year.
+If the tumor is limited to the top layer of the skin (known as the epidermis) the cancer is called Malignant Melanoma in Situ or MMIS for short.
 MMIS has an excellent prognosis with near 100% survival.
 Since invasive melanoma is not often treated with the microscopically controlled or Mohs surgery, it will not be discussed further in this text.
 All information in this brochure refers to basal and squamous cell carcinomas, and malignant melanoma in situ.